 Calibre El Primero 3019 PHC, 1969

-Since its creation almost 150 years ago, Zenith has constantly played a pioneering role in developing and producing precise, reliable and complex timepieces.
+Since its creation 150 years ago, Zenith has constantly played a pioneering role in developing and producing precise, reliable and complex timepieces.
 By integrating the entire range of watchmaking professions in-house, the Manufacture has all the expertise and independence required to create unusual mechanisms that constantly push the boundaries of time measurement.
 From onboard instruments to wristwatches and pocket-watches, Zenith has filed over 300 patents in the course of its rich history, with a regularity worthy of a finely crafted timepiece.

 Zenith has registered